What is Resource Capacity Planning in Project Management?

 This may lead to allocating resources ineffectively, or underutilizing resources, or even becoming over-reliant on the same expensive external hires.

-Lack of integration of load forecasting
+Lack of Integration of Forecasting

 Effective resource capacity planning isn’t just about planning for the moment.